vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 <button @click="increment">{{ count }}</button>
 ```

-Again, the same example is much simpler in an SFC with `<script setup>`, as functions are auto-exposes as well:
+Again, the same example is much simpler in an SFC with `<script setup>`, as functions are auto-exposed as well:

 ```vue
 <script setup>